 Not only program instances may be running under different user accounts, they may also be running with custom command-line arguments, as Administrators or system services.
-Restarting this cornucopia of awesomeness is not an envious task.
+Restarting this bundle of joy is not an envious task.

 Here's how Bvckup works around this mess.

-Every Bvckup executable has a corresponding named event in the Global namespace.
-The event is created by the first instance of the program when it's launched, and it is opened by all other instances.
+Every Bvckup executable has a unique Global event associated with it.
+The event is created by the first instance of the program when it's launched and it is opened by all other instances.